braxliu0329/2023-NetworkTrafficAnalysis/docs/Handover.md

  - Some capture packets don't have a recognised protocol
  - Hard to replicate issue where you cannot scroll up when doing live capture.
 When you try to scroll up it will scroll itself down.
  - Every plot .json needs to exist already, and needs to be a valid JSON, otherwise analysis will break.
  - There is currently no mechanism for getting the maximum stream count for a follow stream in a YAML format.
+(It does work if you scroll through any non-YAML format first)
  - There are some colouring issues for the YAML format in follow stream.
  - Some clipping and visual issues on the webpage.